 [Source: Wikipedia.org]

 Book him, Dano!
 Well ... book him, Space Dano!
-Conroy Gedeon played the Starfleet police officer who cautioned a mildly rattled Leonard McCoy in Star Trek: The Search for Spock when the good doctor was found openly discussing Project Genesis in some planetary watering hole.
+Conroy Gedeon played the Starfleet police officer who cautioned a mildly rattled Leonard McCoy in Star Trek: The Search For Spock when the good doctor was found openly discussing Project Genesis in some planetary watering hole.
 Gedeon was born on this day in 1947.

 [Source: Memory Alpha]